Arnold Rimmer: 1980s

 Rimmer is seen in the next episode, "The Last Day" (1989), once again as a hologram.
-According to his backstory, Rimmer's parents were "Seventh-day Advent Hoppists" and believed that every Sunday should be spent hopping, because their version of the Bible had a misprint in 1 Corinthians 13 and they had interpreted this passage literally.
-He mentions that the first time he was French kissed was from his Uncle Frank.
-He had come into the wrong room and thought Rimmer was his mum.
+According to his backstory, Rimmer's parents were "Seventh-Day Advent Hoppists" and believed that every Sunday should be spent hopping, because their version of the Bible had a misprint in 1 Corinthians 13 and they had interpreted this passage literally.
+He mentions that the first time he was French kissed was from his uncle Frank while he was asleep.
+Frank had inadvertently gone into Rimmer's bedroom instead of Rimmer's mother's bedroom.